 Use search technologies effectively, appreciate how results are selected and ranked, and be discerning in evaluating digital content;

 Use technology safely, respectfully and responsibly; know a range of ways to report concerns and inappropriate behaviour; and,

 Select, use and combine a variety of software (including internet services) on a range of digital devices to accomplish given goals, including collecting, analysing, evaluating and presenting data and information.

-Please click below to read our Computing whole school progression document which details what children will learn and when in every year group.
+Please click below to read our Computing sequence of learning and whole school progression documents which detail what the skills and knowledge that children will learn from Reception to Year 6.